LLLWWWJJJP99/mini-google-file-system/readme.md

 In effect, clients and servers communicate with each other to exchange data, while the clients and servers commu- nicate with the M-server to exchange metadata.
 You can assume that the maximize amount of data that can be appended at a time is 2048 bytes.
-If the current size of the last chunk of the file, where the append operation is to be performed, isSsuch that 8192 −S < appended data size then the rest of that chunk is padded with a null character, a new chunk is created and the append operation is performed there.
+If the current size of the last chunk of the file, where the append operation is to be performed, isSsuch that 8192 − S < appended data size then the rest of that chunk is padded with a null character, a new chunk is created and the append operation is performed there.